jbarndt/fcbh-dataset-io/README.md

 **script_num** - An integer that defines the script line that this word is part of when the chapter has been parsed into script segments.
 The three fields (book_id, chapter_num, script_num) together uniquely identify a script in *any language*.
     - Context:
     - Vessel:
-    - Excel: 4 digit number that increments for an entire book, not for a chapter.
+    - Excel: Col I (4 digit number that increments for an entire book, not for a chapter.)

 **usfm_style** - The USFM style code of the text.
 It is essential for identifying non-verse text, such as headings, titles, footnotes, cross references, and more.
 Also, some AI researchers might consider the style information to be a useful source for their AI model.
 Note: I think that the style codes being collected are solely the USFM paragraph codes, and not the USFM character codes, but this has not been verified.
 Is it really certain there is only one of these for a script segment?
     - Context:
     - Vessel:
-    - Excel: only << to indicate non-verse heading
+    - Excel: only << in verse column to indicate non-verse heading

 **person** - This is the person or character who is speaking in a script segment.
 Narrator is the most frequent person.
 This data item is an attribute of a script segment, and is the same for each language.
 It is included here because some AI researchers might find this information useful for the analysis of text language, since different people have different grammars and styles of speech.
     - Context: